Nyynca/QR-code-component/README.md

 ### Useful resources

-- [Example resource 2](https://www.w3schools.com/css/css3_shadows.asp) - This is an amazing article which helped me finally understand shadows.
+- [W3schools](https://www.w3schools.com/css/css3_shadows.asp) - This is an amazing article which helped me finally understand shadows.
 I'd recommend it to anyone still learning this concept.